Storyblok Raises $80M Series C - Read News

 There are also formatting issues that need to be taken into account, such as the underlying technology of popular virtual assistants like Alexa and Google Home being different, creating a lack of standard for implementing voice technology.
 However, there are some positive signs, such as Mozilla’s Common Voice which aims to collect voice data to help train machines and make voice recognition and technology more accessible.

-Section titled Creating and delivering voice content with Storyblok Creating and delivering voice content with Storyblok
+Creating and delivering voice content with Storyblok

 To create voice content and get the most out of the myriad of use cases for voice technology, you need a content management system with the right capabilities.
 Storyblok provides a headless CMS that enables you to create and deliver content to any device.